JMSDF Towada and Myoko conduct a RAS with Mobile Bay

-PHILIPPINE SEA (Feb.
-20, 2022) Japan Maritime Self-Defense Force (JMSDF) Towada-class replenishment oiler JS Towada (AOE 422), middle, refuels Ticonderoga-class guided-missile cruiser USS Mobile Bay (CG 53), left, as JMSDF guided-missile destroyer JS Myoko (DDG 175) sails away.
+PACIFIC OCEAN (Feb.
+20, 2022) Japan Maritime Self-Defense Force (JMSDF) guided-missile destroyer JS Myoko (DDG 175) comes alongside JMSDF Towada-class replenishment oiler JS Towada (AOE 422) during a replenishment-at-sea with the Ticonderoga-class guided-missile cruiser USS Mobile Bay (CG 53).
 Abraham Lincoln Strike Group is on a scheduled deployment in the U.S. 7th Fleet area of operations to enhance interoperability through alliances and partnerships while serving as a ready-response force in support of a free and open Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist Seaman Aleksandr Freutel)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Alonzo Martin-Frazier)

 |Date Taken: